 CONRAD (Control by Radio) Post Nuclear Strike Government Communications

 A declassified document 'UKCICC(H) - JSI' from the U.K. National Archives reveals a very secret communications system only to be deployed after a nuclear strike.
 Operated by the Royal Signals, it would have provided a limited capacity network for both Military and Civilian Government messages.
-This page summarises the important parts of the CONRAD system and its use for Civilian teleprinter messages.
+This page summarises the important parts of the CONRAD system and its use for Civilian Government Telegraph messages

 Throughout this website, I have used the term Regional Government Headquarters (RGHQ) which was the name used for these centres at stand-down, they have been given various titles over their life, this Joint Signal Instruction (JSI) uses the term SRHQ (Sub-Regional Headquarters) which was the current name given to RGHQ's when the document was created.